andywuest/harbour-pollenflug/README.md

 - Possiblity to configure your region
 - Show allergen situtation for your region with a forecast
 - Refresh the data
+- Display country map for the selected allergen

 ## Author